mattwheeler-dev/js-hangman/README.md

 Key presses and on screen keys will be disabled after each guess.

-Mystery word found on each page load using <a href="https://random-word-api.vercel.app/" target="_blank"> random word api</a>.
+The mystery word is found on each page load using <a href="https://random-word-api.vercel.app/" target="_blank"> random word api</a>.